sifaka-ai/sifaka/docs/feedback-summarizer.md

 # Feedback Summarizer

+> **🚧 Coming Soon**: Enhanced feedback summarization using both local and API-based models is currently in development and will be available in an upcoming release.
+The current implementation is being improved for better performance and reliability.

 The `FeedbackSummarizer` is a customizable utility that can summarize validation results and critic feedback using various local or API-based models.
 It supports multiple summarization models including T5, BART, Pegasus, and others, with T5 as the default.

 ## Features